shankarprashadji/Library/README.md

 3. ### remove book

-- for removing book click on corresponding
+- for removing book click on corresponding close icon -